Skip to main content

 Similarity Analysis Results

-The final analysis summary with match scores across all compared conditions — the basis for deciding which test conditions to include in the WRD.
+The final analysis summary with match scores across all compared conditions.
+This is the basis for deciding which test conditions to include in the WRD.

 A survey conducted before and after the implementation showed significant improvements in both efficiency and accuracy of the WRD creation process.